 OTHER RAC COMMENTS:

 On very short notice, GE has offered ENA a 7FA turbine for October 2002 delivery.
 Due to the demand for 7FA turbines, GE requires commitment from E-NEXT by Friday, February 16, 2001.
 Given this, RAC has not had an opportunity to review the assumptions contained in the economic model and therefore is unable to validate the returns expected to be generated by LED.
-This DASH will enable the deal team to commit E-NEXT to the purchase of the turbine and make progress payments for six months.
-The total cost of the turbine is approximately $40 million.
-If the project has not been sold by August 1, 2001, the deal team will be required to submit a new DASH requesting approval for the balance of the turbine cost ($30 million) and other development expenditures.
+This DASH will enable the deal team to commit E-NEXT to purchase the turbine and make progress payments through July 2001.
+If the project has not been sold by August 1, 2001, the deal team will be required to submit a new DASH requesting approval for the balance of the plant cost.

 Project Columbia is in very early stages of development and has not yet secured a site or the necessary permits, interconnects, rights-of-way and water supply, or negotiated an EPC Contract.
 Although many of these items are in process and prospects for the project are good, there remains substantial risk that the project will not complete development or be developed in a timely manner.
 Nevertheless, given the tight supply of GE 7FA turbines, securing a 7FA may prove advantageous as ENA continues to selectively develop projects throughout the west and southeast.
-Worst case, the present demand for gas turbines, particularly 7FAs, would suggest that the downside of acquiring a 7FA is minimal and, therefore, does not place all of ENAs investment at risk.
+The present demand for gas turbines, particularly 7FAs, would suggest that the downside of acquiring a 7FA is minimal and, therefore, does not place all of E-NEXT’s investment at risk.

 Over the past six months, ENA has been able to deploy or dispose of many turbines held in off-balance sheet vehicles.
 Only four of the original twenty-four LM6000s remain and these have been earmarked for ENA’s Las Vegas Cogen II project or sale to a third party.
 Other remaining equipment includes two 7EA turbines, one Siemens/Westinghouse 501D (with a damaged generator) and two ABB/Alstom 11N1s (held by Enron Canada).
 Enron South America also maintains responsibility for four Siemens/Westinghouse-design 501F turbines manufactured by Mitsubishi Heavy Industries (MHI).

+Other than the turbine purchase order discussed herein, no contracts/agreements with ongoing irrevocable monetary obligations may be executed until approval for 100% of project costs is obtained.
+All expenditures not specifically referred to in this DASH must be approved by Americas Finance 10 business days prior to initial payment.

-See Appendix I for a list of Critical Path Items.
+See Appendix I for the status of critical path items.

 MILESTONES

+Begin EPC contractor selection process 03/07/2001

-Execute Option to Lease Agreement for site 02/28/2001
+Execute Option to Lease Agreement for site 03/15/2001

-Execute Option and Agreement to Acquire Water 02/28/2001
+Execute Option and Agreement to Acquire Water 03/30/2001

-Receive SIS and IFS from BPA 03/31/2001

-Receive air permit from SWCAA 03/31/2001

 Finalize gas interconnection plan 03/31/2001

-Execute EPC Contract 05/31/2001
+Begin EPC contractor selection process 02/28/2001

+Receive SIS and IFS from BPA 04/30/2001

+Receive air permit from SWCAA 04/30/2001

 Finalize wastewater disposal plan 06/30/2001

-Execute Ground Lease for site 06/30/2001

-Execute Power Transmission Services Agreement 06/30/2001
+Complete Power Transmission Services Agreement 06/30/2001

+Complete EPC Contract negotiations 07/31/2001

+Complete Ground Lease negotiations 07/31/2001

 Sell project or circulate new DASH 08/01/2001